Site Tools

 However, access to the hacking pool means that a custom MPCP 6 deck can often perform better than a CMT Avatar, depending on host ratings, even though the Avatar has a higher MPCP rating.
 The plot below shows a comparison between a CMT Avatar and a custom MPCP 6.
 Both deckers are assumed to have started with Computer 6 and have picked up all relevant cyberware and bioware.
 Because the decker with the custom MPCP 6 has spent significant time/effort in building their deck as well as programming rating 6 utilities, it is reasonable to assume that the decker with the CMT Avatar has also taken some effort to increase their computer skill to 7 and to upgrade their utility programs to rating 7 so as to maximize the benefit they get from their CMT Avatar's MPCP 7.
 The plot also assumes that both decks have detection factor = 6 and that the opposing Matrix Host has a security rating value equal to 2/3 (round down) of the targeted subsystem rating.
 The alert state is not taken into account, though an alerted host can be approximated by taking its subsystem rating as 2 points higher on the plot.
 However, access to the hacking pool means that a custom MPCP 6 deck can often perform better than a CMT Avatar, depending on host ratings, even though the Avatar has a higher MPCP rating.
 The plot below shows a comparison between a CMT Avatar and a custom MPCP 6.
 Both deckers are assumed to have started with Computer 6 and have picked up all relevant cyberware and bioware.
 Because the decker with the custom MPCP 6 has spent significant time/effort in building their deck as well as programming rating 6 utilities, it is reasonable to assume that the decker with the CMT Avatar has also taken some effort to increase their computer skill to 7 and to upgrade their utility programs to rating 7 so as to maximize the benefit they get from their CMT Avatar's MPCP 7.
 The plot also assumes that both decks have detection factor = 6 and that the opposing Matrix Host has a security rating value equal to 2/3 (round down) of the targeted subsystem rating.
 The alert state is not taken into account, though an alerted host can be approximated by taking its subsystem rating as 2 points higher on the plot.

-**Cyberterminal Design** and the five **Program Design** skills are optional for early deck-building and programming.
+-**Cyberterminal Design** and the five **Program Design** skills are optional for early deck-building and programming.
 Without these skills, we default to Intelligence for design tests, but if we picked up everything on the the highly recommended 'ware list, our likelihood of failure without these skills for rating 6-8 parts/programs is very small.
-These skills do make a significant difference for higher rating decks/programs, but we can pick them up later when we're actually thinking of upgrading. **Cyberterminal Design** and the five **Program Design** skills are optional for early deck-building and programming.
-Without these skills, we default to Intelligence for design tests, but if we picked up everything on the the highly recommended 'ware list, our likelihood of failure without these skills for rating 6-8 parts/programs is very small.
+These skills do make a significant difference for higher rating decks/programs, but we can pick them up later when we're actually thinking of upgrading.+**Cyberterminal Design** and the five **Program Design** skills are optional for early deck-building and programming.
+Without these skills, we default to Intelligence for design tests, but if we picked up everything on the highly recommended 'ware list, our likelihood of failure without these skills for rating 6-8 parts/programs will be low.
 These skills do make a significant difference for higher rating decks/programs, but we can pick them up later when we're actually thinking of upgrading.

 -Because programming tests also get bonuses from a computer with sufficiently abundant active memory and from possessing a programming suite, the cyberterminal design skill is much more valuable than the five program design skills.
 In addition, cyberterminal design tests have TN = MPCP/2 (whereas program design tests have TN = 4, or 5 if program rating above 9), it is particularly important when building MPCP 12 cyberdeck.
 NOTE: your design skills are used even if they don't meet/exceed the rating of the program/part.+Because programming tests also get bonuses from a computer with sufficiently abundant active memory and from possessing a programming suite, the cyberterminal design skill is much more valuable than the five program design skills.
 In addition, cyberterminal design tests have TN = MPCP/2 (whereas program design tests have TN = 4, or 5 if program rating above 9), it is particularly important when building MPCP 10 or 12 cyberdecks.
 NOTE: your design skills are used even if they don't meet/exceed the rating of the program/part.